MontyWilliams/web3_amazon/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+# React Shortcuts
+For react boiler plate reacte arrow function export snippet use:
+"""
+rafce
+"""
+It will automatically create a component using the name of the file